Sunidhee06Nibheria/Obstacle-Detection-for-Autonomous-Driving-Using-he-Waymo-Open-Dataset/README.md

 # Obstacle-Detection-for-Autonomous-Driving-Using-he-Waymo-Open-Dataset
-Obstacle detection system for autonomous driving using semantic segmentation, instance segmentation, and transformer-based models trained on the Waymo Open Dataset to detect vehicles, pedestrians, and road objects in real-world driving scenes.
+This project focuses on developing an advanced obstacle detection system for autonomous driving using deep learning techniques.
+The goal is to accurately detect and classify obstacles such as vehicles, pedestrians, cyclists, and road objects from driving scene images.
+The system evaluates and compares three major computer vision approaches: semantic segmentation, instance segmentation, and transformer-based object detection models.

+The models are trained and evaluated using the Waymo Open Dataset, which is one of the largest publicly available datasets for autonomous vehicle research.
+It provides high-resolution camera images, LiDAR sensor data, and detailed annotations for objects in real-world driving environments.

+In this project, semantic segmentation models such as DeepLabv3+ are used to perform pixel-level classification of road scenes, enabling detailed understanding of the driving environment.
+Instance segmentation models like Mask R-CNN are implemented to detect individual object instances and generate precise object masks.
+Additionally, transformer-based object detection architectures such as DETR and Deformable DETR are used to capture global contextual information and improve detection accuracy.

+The project includes dataset preprocessing, model training, evaluation, and performance comparison using standard metrics such as Average Precision (AP) and Mean Intersection over Union (mIoU).
+The results highlight the strengths and limitations of each approach in terms of detection accuracy, computational efficiency, and suitability for real-time autonomous driving systems.

+This repository provides a complete pipeline including data preparation, model implementation, training scripts, evaluation tools, and visualization of results.
+The project aims to contribute to research in autonomous vehicle perception by analyzing modern deep learning models and their effectiveness in real-world obstacle detection scenarios.